panoptisDev/carmen_old/README.md

+# We've Moved!

+This repository has found a new home!

+You can now find everything at [https://github.com/0xsoniclabs/carmen](https://github.com/0xsoniclabs/carmen).

+Please update your bookmarks and any links you have to this repo.

+# Carmen

 Sonic-DB(Carmen) is licensed under the [Business Source License (BSL)](LICENSE).
 The BSL prohibits Sonic-DB (Carmen) from being used in production by any other project.
 Anyone can view or use the licensed code for internal or testing purposes.